 Amy Goymerac, a captivating performer with a voice that has been described as incisive and old-fashioned, is a young, versatile singer performing roles across the operatic spectrum from early to new music.
 This 2018-2019 season she anxiously awaits a professional first and bucket-list item, to premiere a role in a new opera.
 In April 2019, Ms. Goymerac will portray the role of Charlotte in the concert premiere of Kirke Mechem’s newest opera, Pride and Prejudice, with Redwood Symphony in Redwood City, California.
 Following in 2020, she will perform with the San Luis Obispo Symphony both Mahler’s Symphony No. 4 and Samuel Barber’s Knoxville: Summer of 1915.

 The 2017-2018 season was full of both debuts at new companies and returns to others for Ms. Goymerac.
 Fall 2017 saw her major company debut at Opera San Jose as Georgette in La rondine as well as Annina in La traviata at Independent Opera Company in Los Angeles, California.
 Before the year was through she returned to Opera San Luis Obispo to portray the role of the Aunt and Kate Pinkerton (cover) in their Fall production of Madama Butterfly.
 Spring of 2018 brought her saucy rendition of Parthénis in La belle Hélène with Pocket Opera of San Francisco and concluded with the ever obnoxious Gertie Cummings in Oklahoma! at Opera San Luis Obispo.

 Ms. Goymerac’s East Coast debut was at the Amherst Early Music Festival in New London, Connecticut during the summer of 2017.
-She performed roles in two rarely seen early operas, Fortune in Cavalli’s Erismena and Mrs. Peachum in John Gay’s The Beggar’s Opera.
+There she performed roles in two rarely seen early operas, Fortune in Cavalli’s Erismena and Mrs. Peachum in John Gay’s The Beggar’s Opera.
 Also in 2017 she was a winner of the 2017 Mayflower Choral Society Scholarship, an award given each year to a small number of promising young singers in the San Francisco Bay Area.